Spyker Cars: Early years

 On May 27, 2004, Spyker Cars listed on the Euronext Amsterdam Stock Exchange at €15.50, falling to a low of €8.28 in April 2005.
 The stock rebounded sharply in early 2006 to over €22 per share.
 Early in 2007 the stock showed a sharp decline to levels beneath €13 because of financing issues.
 As a result, several stock issues were announced to big investors.
 Notably, all shares have been sold at higher prices than the market price at the moment of announcement.
 On November 13, 2005, Spyker Cars and Mubadala Development Company, a principal investment company wholly owned by the government of the United Arab Emirates, announced their strategic alliance, with Mubadala acquiring 17% of Spyker.
 Mubadala has a strong relationship with sports cars, also controlling 5% of Ferrari.

-In 2007, Spyker, in collaboration with the Italian car-design firm Zagato, produced the C12 Zagato, based on the C12 La Turbie, but with more appealing body work, faster speeds, and the Zagato trademark roof bubbles.
-This is perhaps the more exclusive Spyker car to date.
+In 2007, Spyker, in collaboration with the Italian car-design firm Zagato, produced the C12 Zagato, based on the C12 La Turbie, but with a restyled body, increased performance, and the Zagato trademark double bubble roof.
+This is perhaps the most exclusive Spyker car to date.

 In November 2009, Spyker announced that it would be moving production from Zeewolde to Whitley, Coventry, where assembly would be done in partnership with CPP Manufacturing.
 UK production began in February 2010.
-Due to the bankruptcy of SAAB and a falling out with business partners, the production was not moved to the UK.
+Due to the bankruptcy of SAAB and a falling out with its business partners, the production was not moved to the UK.